Louis Vuitton manufactures tonnes of hand sanitiser for hospitals: What the beauty industry is doing to cope with Coronavirus

 As it is, our personal space is being dictated by government, with Australian PM Scott Morrison announcing “we are now moving to an arrangement … that there would be four square metres provided per person in an enclosed space, in a room”.
 That’s 2 metres by 2 metres per person, in case you’re wondering.
 And retail space – often peppered by strangers who’ve never met before – are likely to appear even more uncomfortably arranged.

-Because beauty businesses can’t be bothered with all that mathematics while dealing with customers in-store, some are opting for digital contact instead.
+Because beauty businesses can’t be bothered with all that cash-counting while dealing with customers in-store, some are opting for digital contact instead.
+Of course, digital transactions mean better sanitation.

 Ultraceuticals has a Skype consulting option where it books in live consults and provides product recommendations so that guests can then purchase items online.
 It’s also managed to keep stores operating, stepping up sterilisation procedures and having staff wear masks and gloves at all times.